 Much has been written of the Diabelli Variations — it's not uncommon to see them described as the greatest piano piece ever.
 They transform a rather crude theme into something well beyond itself.
 That there's no cyclical quality to the variations suggests a biography, and certainly one with various twists and turns.
 If Beethoven's solo piano music is his most personal output, that probably goes double for the last group of variations.

 After the Op.
 109/110/111 Sonata Triptych, and the Diabelli Variations, the other pieces that continue to speak to me most strongly, and perhaps most enigmatically, are the Late Quartets, specifically Op.
 130/133 & Op.
 131 & Op.
 135. This is a repertory that seems to be particularly in interpretive flux, with younger quartets tackling these works.
-Therefore, I am holding off on any particular recording recommendation.
+Therefore, I am holding off on any particular recording recommendation (— a statement I reverse with the modest 2016 update below).
 In any case, in the first two of these (the Bb & C# minor quartets), Beethoven breaks off from any reified sense of classical form, embraces a much broader range of dissonance, and then reconstructs more of a classic quartet format around his newly forged sense of harmony in the last (the F).
 That's one kind of description for these works, in any case, and they continue to stand as monuments.

 I do not have a strong recommendation for performance here.
 I know these pieces by memory, so I am not sure what the point of a recording is exactly, but nonetheless, I've enjoyed the above.
 Pace the previous discussion, I believe they are quite amenable to period instrument performance, and I was immediately captivated by the Lubin/Hogwood interpretation when it first appeared, but for some reason, it seems performers are not taking up that interpretive strand and refining that style.
 Perhaps that effort is still to come.